My first name is actually Veronica (long story as to why we went with Danielle.) Naturally, images of Jesus and Veronica fascinate me.

 Here’s what I know now:

+The more conscious I become, the more connected I feel to absolutely everything.
 That means I will feel your pain.
 If I did not feel your pain I’d be a narcissist or a sociopath.
 I’ll choose real love any day.

 Some of us have very broad definitions of “what we love” (i.e I LOVE THE WHOLE ENTIRE COMPLETE UNIVERSE).
 Some of us have narrower parameters (i.e. I just like to love the people who make me feel good).
 Bottomline: If you’re a healthy being, you’re going to suffer when who/what you love suffers.